What are student survey questions?

 - No, not at all

-Students need constant encouragement to push their boundaries so that they perform well, academically as well in terms of extracurricular activities.
-Teachers or the school management can ask this question to understand whether the students feel encouraged to perform better or not.
-By evaluating the answers for this question, the management can either prompt teachers to be more encouraging or train them to be more empathetic towards their class.
+Students need constant encouragement to push their boundaries so that they perform well academically as well in terms of extracurricular activities.
+Teachers or school management can ask this close-ended question to understand whether the students feel encouraged to perform better or not.
+By evaluating the answers to this question, the management can either prompt teachers to be more encouraging or train them to be more empathetic towards their class.

 - Strongly Agree